anjuu123/django-hospital/README.md

 ## Project Description

-Hospital Management App includes registration of patients, storing their details into the system.It is accessible by an administrator to view all the details of patient and doctor available in the hospital.
+Hospital Management system is used by hospitals  to store information into the system.It is accessible by an administrator to add, view all the details of patient, doctor, appointment  available in the hospital.
 The main function of this app is to retrieve data easily whenever it is required.

 This app will include a backend database using SQLite and Django and a frontend web application using HTML CSS and JS.

 ## User Stories

-Patient:
+Admin:

-As a Patient I should be able to signup, signin to hospital app so that my information can only be accessed by me.
+As a Admin I should be able to login in
-As a Patient I should be able to View available doctor As a Patient I should be able to take /view appointment status
+As a Admin I should be able to add Doctor, view Doctor As a Admin I should be able to add Patient, view Patient As a Admin I should be able to add Appointment, view Appointment

 ## Wireframes